fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 In this step, we will create an instance of the map type as **world**, set the width and height (in pixels or %), and finally specify the data for the chart as string.

-Firstly, create a container using `&lt;div&gt;`, to render the map.
+Firstly, create a container using &lt;div&gt;, to render the map.

 ```HTML
 <div id="map"></div>